 God said, “Love is a choice.”

-I took God’s hand that day and I never let go!
-It was the beginning of a new relationship with Jesus that would change my heart and my life.
+As I began to consider my choices and repented of my sins I commenced a new relationship with Jesus that changed my heart and my life.
 I realized Jesus loved me so much and that He would help me get on the right path.
 I had been on the ‘make money path’.
-I had achieved the six-figure salary I wanted.
-My boss said I would become a Vice President soon and go figure I still wasn’t happy.
-I wasn’t happy because I wasn’t in a relationship with God!
+I had achieved the salary I wanted, but I wasn’t happy because I wasn’t in a relationship with Jesus!

 Ultimately I decided to leave the business world and take some time to recharge my life.
 God detached me from money, power and the career I was building and I began to study God’s Word in a quiet ‘exile’.
 After a few years of doing this in the silence of a new life I realized that I was healing and finding a peace I had never before known.
 I gave up my life and learned the meaning of Jesus’ Words “whoever loses their life for me will find it.”
 Matthew 16:25